 Quality of Water Impacts Human Health

-Additionally, Florida officials didn't inform local residents about the potential dangers of elevated levels of chemicals perfluorooctanoic acid (PFOA) and perfluorooctane sulfonate (PFOS) that were found in areas next to military bases and at state colleges where fire training took place.
+Additionally, Florida officials didn't inform residents about the potential dangers of elevated levels of chemicals perfluorooctanoic acid (PFOA) and perfluorooctane sulfonate (PFOS)found in areas next to military bases and at state colleges where fire training took place.

-When people turn on their faucets to pour a glass of water they generally have an expectation that safety is assured.
-However, harmful contaminants were found in the water provided by hundred of utilities across Florida.
-The goal of this information is to allow people to learn what's in their drinking water, tell them what steps they can take to protect themselves and push for stricter federal limits on harmful chemicals in water.
+When people turn on their faucets to pour a glass of water, they generally expect that safety is assured.
+However, harmful contaminants were in the water provided by hundred of utilities across Florida.
+The goal of this information is to allow people to learn what's in their drinking water, tell them what steps they can take to protect themselves, and push for stricter federal limits on harmful chemicals in the water.